 - Silhouette CAMEO (or favorite cutting machine) and mat

 - Trust Your Heart SVG File Project Template

 - RustOleum Metallic Copper Spray Paint (or Airbrush and Lacquer Paint)

-- Once you have removed all of your vinyl pieces it is now time to apply to your prepped sign board.
+6.)
+Once you have removed all of your vinyl pieces it is now time to apply to your prepped signboard.
 Line up your vinyl with your board so it will be applied evenly, and using your squeegee firmly push it down.

 It is always better to do “not enough” for each layer than wayyyyy too much.

-Normally this would be the point where I would say something like… BYE!
-See ya next week, but I’ve decided to try something different.
-I know, I know.
-More changes!
+And this is the point where I would say something like… BYE!
+See ya next week!
+See ya soon -LZ

 Pssttt…. want to learn PRO SECRETS on how to make your own home decor signs?
 Check out my new eBook, The Ultimate Guide to Making Your Own Signs, which includes 170 pages, 27 techniques, 35 projects, and 46 video tutorials (which is over 2+ hours of instructions)!